-On December 11, 2013, Almonty announced that it has entered into a Memorandum of Understanding with Global Tungsten & Powders Corp. for up to US\$20.0 million in financing (the "Financing") for the acquisition/build-out of, and an off-take commitment (the "Off-Take Commitment") for a portion of the output of, Almonty's next tungsten project.
-Almonty is currently evaluating several potential tungsten mining projects that are at various stages of due diligence.
-No definitive agreements have been reached on any of the opportunities currently being evaluated by Almonty.
+On December 11, 2013, Almonty announced that it has entered into a Memorandum of Understanding with Global Tungsten & Powders Corp. for up to US\$20.0 million in financing (the "Financing") for the acquisition/build-out of, and an off-take commitment (the "Off-Take Commitment") for a specific portion of the output of, Almonty's next tungsten project.
+Almonty is currently evaluating potential tungsten mining projects.
+No definitive agreements have been reached on any of the projects currently being evaluated by Almonty.
 Definitive terms of the Financing and Off-Take Commitment will be finalized once Almonty has reached a definitive agreement to acquire its next tungsten mining project.